Pixelwarrior/OSED/Template python scripts/readme.md

-Just template files for stack overflows/SEH overflows
+This is just template files for stack overflows/SEH overflows